Bekalah/BOOKS/CATHEDRAL_FUSION_DASHBOARD.md

 - [SESSION_MEMORY_COMPLETE.md](cathedral/SESSION_MEMORY_COMPLETE.md)

 *All system memory, naming, architecture, error prevention, and session continuity are unified here.
 This ensures every part of the Cathedral ecosystem is always aware, connected, and up-to-date.*

+---

+*This dashboard is the living source of truth for your modular cathedral ecosystem.
+All projects, apps, and research types are organized for maximum creative play and fusion.*